hikoworks/hikolang/doc/language/syntax/import_declaration.md

 If the module is located in a different repository, then the repository must be imported using a `git` or `zip` by at least one file in the current repository.
 Likely this in done in a `application` or `package` file.

+When you import a module that is declarred as a `package`, all the modules of that package are imported.
+This means that you can use any module in the package without having to import it explicitly.

 ### git import
 Clone a git repository into `.hkdeps/<name>-<hash>/` of the host-repository.